 iii. because a Sky group company has broken a condition of your Sky digital Subscription Contract, by giving us seven days' notice; or

-iv. in accordance with the rights set out in “Your Rights to Cancel” in your Sky Contracts Booklet,
+iv. in accordance with the rights set out in “Your Rights to Cancel Your Order” in your Sky Contracts Booklet,

 (in each case this Contract will automatically end at the same time unless you choose to take an available Sky Broadband Product without Sky TV ).

-The early termination charge will not be more than the charges you would have paid for your chosen Product for the remainder of the minimum term less any costs we save, including the cost of no longer providing you with Sky Broadband.
-We may charge your early termination charge directly to any of the credit or debit cards which you have provided us with details of (e.g. when you paid for your installation) and by accepting the terms of this Contract you authorise us to do so.
+The early termination charge will not be more than the charges you would have paid for your chosen Product for the remainder of the Minimum Term less any costs we save, including the cost of no longer providing you with Sky Broadband.
+We may charge your early termination charge directly to any of the credit or debit cards which you have provided us with details of (e.g. when you paid for your installation).
 We will give you reasonable notice in writing before making any charge.
 For further information about these charges, go to sky.com/earlytermination

 (c) You can only end this Contract during your Minimum Term if: